Ingredients List:

 07 - Move the quesadillas off the grill onto a cutting board.
 Cut into wedges and dig in while they're hot and melty.

-# Helpful Notes:
+# Helpful Hints:

 01 - You can swap skirt steak for flank steak and still get great flavor.
 Keep a close eye on the quesadillas since they brown fast on the Blackstone.
 Store any leftovers in an airtight container in the fridge for up to five days.